gbif/checklistbank/checklistbank-solr/README.md

 ## To build the project

 It is configured to build a shaded, executable jar which will build a full new Solr index from the postgres database using a configurabale amount of threads.
+The following Maven command will produce a shaded jar in your target dir named checklistbank-solr.jar.

 ```
-mvn install package will produce a shaded jar in your target dir named checklistbank-solr.jar.
+mvn install package
 ```

 ## Building the Solr Index